Sitemap

 This is yet another reason why I've compiled my own Special List of locally-owned carpet and flooring stores to recommend to my readers.
 They have helpful, knowledgeable salespeople, do accurate measuring and provide qualified installers to get the job done right the first time.
 Don't let obnoxious strong-arm salespeople push you around!

-Not quite sure if the salesperson's measurements are accurate?
+I don't blindly trust anyone's measurements.
+If you get three measures from different sources you can be sure that all three will be different.
+A little bit off is one thing, but if there is a huge difference (more than 5 square yards or 45 square feet) then someone has measured wrong.
+Not quite sure if your salesperson's measurements are accurate?
 It's always wise to get at least three bids/estimates from honest local carpet stores.
 Then you can compare prices and measurements side by side and make wise and informed choices.
+Want to learn some basic carpet measuring techniques?
+How to Measure for Carpet Yourself!

 Shopping for Carpet at Home Depot or Lowe's?

 Q. Should I Buy Carpet from Home Depot, Costco, Empire or Lowe's?
 Please don't fall for those TV commercials offering new carpet at ridiculously low prices!
 The free carpet installation lure is a common television advertisement by both Lowe's and Home Depot.
 How much does Free Carpet Installation really cost?
+There are many reasons why I don't recommend buying carpet from a home improvement warehouse.
+If you want a good deal on carpet or flooring, I suggest shopping at a Reputable Locally-Owned Carpet Store

 Learn more: